g-gualeni/MyLinuxCheatSheet/README.md

 `git pull`: prendo dal server gli aggiornamenti del ramo corrente e passo all'ultimo commit

-`git banch`: vedo tutti i branch disponibili e qual'è quello corrente
+`git banch -a`: list all vedo branches, also the remote ones, and I can see the associated local branch

 `git checkout <branch>`: passo al branch selezionato